George Wells Parker: Biography

-In 1916 Parker started helping African Americans resettle in Omaha and, by 1917, he helped found the Hamitic League of the World to promote African pride and black economic progress.
+In 1916, Parker started helping African Americans resettle in Omaha and, by 1917, he helped found the Hamitic League of the World to promote African pride and black economic progress.
 During this era, he was vice-president of the Omaha Philosophical Society, where he gave regular speeches about the history of African Americans.

 He was a regular contributor and editor for The Monitor, a Black newspaper in Omaha.
 After leaving that paper under duress in 1921, he edited a Black newspaper called The New Era, which was short-lived.

 In 1922, Parker moved to Chicago to pursue "Newspaper and magazine work" and died there almost a decade later, leaving a wife, two brothers and two sisters.
 He was buried by his family in an unmarked grave in Forest Lawn Cemetery in Omaha.

-Mental health and the Murder of Celestine Jackson
+Mental health and murder of Celestine Jackson

 Wells Parker struggled with mental health throughout his life.
 In 1905 the Duluth Evening Herald wrote, "human efforts to do something in the world rarely surpass the labors of George Wells Parker, a colored youth of 22, whose frenzy for knowledge and achievement left him a mental wreck."
-On December 25, 1911, George Wells Parker was taken into custody by St. Paul, Minnesota police because they believed he was insane, but County Physician C.B.
-Telsberg ordered his release.
+On December 25, 1911, George Wells Parker was taken into custody by St. Paul, Minnesota police because they believed he was insane, but county physician C. B. Telsberg ordered his release.

 The following day, Parker slashed Celestine Jackson, the proprietor of the boarding house where he was staying, to death with a razor.
 The St. Paul Appeal, an African American newspaper, called it "one of the most gruesome murders in the annals of the city" and noted "it is generally believed Parker was insane as there could not have been any motive for him to wreck such vengeance upon a woman in bed and practically helpless from paralysis."
 Likewise, the Twin City Star, which described Parker as "a cultured and well mannered [sic] young man, of respectable parentage," speculated that he had been driven mad by overwork and his fiancée breaking off their engagement.
 The Star also noted that Parker "was committed several years ago to an insane asylum in Omaha," though it is not clear if that refers to the 1905 incident.
 Parker was committed to a Minnesota home for the criminally insane in May 1912.
 He was released in 1914 when the superintendent of the facility certified that he was "fully recovered and his release will not endanger the lives of others."